enfuse/backstage-chatgpt-backend/README.md

 # Getting started

 # Installation
-Navigate to packages/app and run
+Navigate to root of Backstage installation and run
 ```sh
 # From root directory of your Backstage installation
 yarn add --cwd packages/backend @enfuse/plugin-chatgpt-backend